 My grilled jerk chicken is made with a slew of dried herbs and fresh produce.
 The secret is balancing the heat with cinnamon, brown sugar, and lime juice.
 While typical jerk chicken is made with hot peppers like habanero, I opted for jalapeno for less intense heat.
 I’ll leave this up to you if you’re more of a heat fanatic.

-The end result is a mildly spicy and well-seasoned chicken recipe with notes of ginger, garlic, and nutmeg. it tastes similar to blackened chicken but with more complex flavor and more elements going on.
-I love this recipe because it’s so easy to make and everything is just thrown in a blender for the freshest tasting marinade ever.
+The end result is a mildly spicy and well-seasoned chicken recipe with notes of ginger, garlic, and nutmeg.
+It tastes similar to blackened chicken but with a more complex flavor and more elements going on.
+I love this recipe because it’s so easy to make and everything is just thrown in a blender for the freshest-tasting marinade ever.

 You’ll notice the recipe contains some atypical meat spices like allspice, ginger, nutmeg, and cinnamon (apple pie anyone??).
 While these may seem like spices you could easily omit, they lend so much character and carry much of what makes jerk chicken unique.

 These spices are pretty common in your typical kitchen so I’m guessing the majority of folks already have them on hand.
 They’re worth buying for this recipe if you don’t!